tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

   - <a name='35'></a>__::math::geometry::areaPolygon__ *polygon*

-    Calculate the area of a polygon.
+    Calculate the area of a polygon\.

       * list *polygon*